telerik/teststudio-docs/docs/features/elements-explorer/find-element-by-image.md

 ![Image used by][3]

+- **Apply To** - by default updating the image will apply the change only for the current selected step that uses that element.
+If you want to apply current changes for other steps also, use the **Apply To** button.
+See also: [One Element with Multiple Images](/knowledge-base/test-recording-kb/element-image-known-scenarios#one-element-with-multiple-images).

-If the image is updated, the changes can be applied separately for the steps in use, using the **Apply** button - see [Known Scenarios Requiring Manual Adjustments](/knowledge-base/test-recording-kb/element-image-known-scenarios#one-element-with-multiple-images).
-The **Delete** button will remove the image without prompt warning and this will be permanent once the changes of element are saved.
+- **Delete** - this button will remove the image without prompt warning.
+The deleted image for an element is deleted only for the current selected step.
+The change can be reverted with the 'Reset' button but will be permanent, once the changes for an element are saved.

 ![Apply Image for certain steps, delete image][3a]